Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Introduction

 We remark that, since $r(\sigma)$ and $r'(\sigma)$ are anti-symmetric, the map $\sigma \mapsto -\sigma$ takes the measure $\mu_{G,n,x,h,h'}^\tau$ to $\mu_{G,n,x,-h,-h'}^{-\tau}$.
 In particular, $h=h'=0$ is a self-dual surface in the space of parameters.
 Recall that $h$ can be interpreted as an external field favoring pluses over minuses.
-Comparing the cluster representation defined above to the well-known random-cluster model (also known as the FK-model), $h$ plays an analogous role as the parameter $p$ of the random-cluster model (more precisely, $e^h$ should be compared to $\tfrac{p}{1-p}$).
+Comparing the spin representation defined above to the well-known random-cluster model (also known as the FK-model), $h$ plays an analogous role as the parameter $p$ of the random-cluster model (more precisely, $e^h$ should be compared to $\tfrac{p}{1-p}$).
 Similarly, $+$ and $-$ boundary conditions correspond respectively to the wired and free boundary conditions of the random-cluster model.
-For certain properties, the analogy is rather direct: one may use the suitably modified techniques of the random-cluster model --- the key point is to obtain the monotonicity properties of the cluster representation (the FKG inequality and the comparison between boundary conditions stated above).
-However, in order to show for~$n\in[1,2]$ and~$x=x_c(n)$ existence of macroscopic clusters of pluses in case of minus boundary conditions (\textbf{P5} of Theorem~\ref{thm:cluster-dichotomy}), one needs to go back to the loop~$O(n)$ model and develop the gluing technique (see Section~\ref{sec:theorem-big-loops}).
+For certain properties, the analogy is rather direct: one may use the suitably modified techniques of the random-cluster model --- the key point is to obtain the monotonicity properties of the spin representation (the FKG inequality and the comparison between boundary conditions stated above).
+However, in order to show for~$n\in[1,2]$ and~$x=x_c(n)$ the existence of macroscopic clusters of pluses in case of minus boundary conditions (\textbf{P5} of Theorem~\ref{thm:cluster-dichotomy}), we found it necessary to consider the specific properties of the loop~$O(n)$ model and develop the gluing technique (see Section~\ref{sec:theorem-big-loops}).

 The next theorem shows that, within the $h'=0$ surface, the self-dual line $h=0$ is critical.

 \begin{theorem} For $n\ge1$ and $x\le\tfrac1{\sqrt n}$, \begin{itemize}[noitemsep] \item if $h>0$, $\mu_{n,x,h,0}^-[0\longleftrightarrow\infty]>0$. \item if $h<0$, there exists $c_h>0$ such that for all $v\in\bbT$,